-^{} In sailing from New Zealand to New South Wales, in the "Justine," I was prevented making the harbour of Port Jackson for two successive days by the violence of the hot wind.
+• In sailing from New Zealand to New South Wales, in the "Justine," I was prevented making the harbour of Port Jackson for two successive days by the violence of the hot wind.
 The distance from the shore, on the parallel of Sydney, was sixty miles, and the heat exceeded 90°.
 The lee sails and reefs of the "Justine" were covered with a quantity of impalpable dust, which was at first mistaken for ashes; but, on examination, proved to be a sand, containing one-fourth of aluminous and three-fourths of siliceous and metallic matter.
-Those who shape their course to the East Indies by way of Cape Verd Islands may have seen the same effect produced by the north-east African hot
+Those who shape their course to the East Indies by way of Cape Verd Islands may have seen the same effect produced by the north-east African hot wind.

-But the fine bodies floating in the air are endowed with other properties besides that of increasing, by absorption and radiation, the solar heat: they are susceptible of acquiring an electric property, by means of friction, pressure, contact, or caloric.
+† That keen observer Humboldt, reflecting upon the anomalies of the temperature of Mourzouk in the Fezan, as stated by Ritchie, and But the fine bodies floating in the air are endowed with other properties besides that of increasing, by absorption and radiation, the solar heat: they are susceptible of acquiring an electric property, by means of friction, pressure, contact, or caloric.